MileHacker Logo

 Special Entry Passes

 No specific special entry passes are generally needed for foreign tourists visiting Binzhou city.
-Certain restricted areas within China (like Tibet) mandate separate permits, but Binzhou falls outside these designations.
+Certain off-limits areas within China (like Tibet) mandate separate permits, but Binzhou falls outside these designations.

 Permit Categories and Application Steps

-• For L Visa (Tourist): Show round-trip airline tickets and hotel reservations.
+• For L Visa (Tourist): Show round-trip airline tickets and hotel bookings.
 An invitation letter from an individual or entity inside China also works.

 • Invitation Letter (if used): It must contain your full name, gender, date of birth, passport number, visit purpose, arrival/departure dates, places to visit, relationship with the invitee, and contact information for the inviting party (name, phone, address, signature/stamp).

-• Your passport must be valid for valid for a minimum of six months after your planned entry date and have at least two blank visa pages.
+• Your passport must be valid for at least six months beyond your planned entry date and have at least two blank visa pages.

 Health Screening for Entry